forestgrape/coronavirus/index.md

 <!-- 5.12.21: As RNA vaccines turned out they don't tame SARS-CoV-2, from a coronavirus perspective alone one should stop mass vaccination.-->

-- 20  /21/22.12.
+- 20/21/22.12.
 Formulations improved across the page.
 A few formulations about were/still are too dramatic, these were written months ago in a different situation and with a different (narrower) audience in mind - sorry & reformulations on the way.
 Feedback of any kind, especially improvement suggestions, is always welcome (witotraub@gmail.com/@runbox.com).

 - 20.12.
 Correctly linked [Omicron chapter](2_biological/omicron.md) and moved the announcement to [Recent Topics](#recent-topics-added).

-  > Omicron is a new Topic and not just an Update, both as conceptual and biological.
+  > Omicron is a new Chapter and not just an Update, both biological and organizational.

 - 9.12.
 [Individual Susceptibility and Transmission](5_epidemiological/individual_susceptibility_and_transmission.md) updates in work.
 Added: